pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ax[0].set(title="direct effect");
 ```

-Here we begin to see what's going on the influence of smoking is directly negative, but the indirect effect through the mediator of health status is positive and the combined effect cancels out/reduces the treatment effect on the outcome.
+Here we begin to see what's going on.
+The influence of smoking is directly negative, but the indirect effect through the mediator of health status is positive and the combined effect cancels out/reduces the treatment effect on the outcome.
 Using this new structure we can of course use the regression imputation approach to causal inference and derive a kind of ceteris paribus law about the impact of smoking as mediated through the observed health features.
 More neatly we can derive the causal mediation estimands using the potential outcomes framework in a way that does not rely on the functional form of the outcome and mediation models.

 ### Mediation Estimands

-In mediation analysis we are committed to the view that the correct causal structure of the problem is represented by an interrupted path of influence between the treatment variable and the outcome of interest.
-This implies that there are expected effects of treatment but that we need to do some more work to disentangle direct and indirect effects of treatment on outcome.
+In [mediation](https://en.wikipedia.org/wiki/Mediation_(statistics)) analysis we are committed to the view that the correct causal structure of the problem is represented by an interrupted path of influence between the treatment variable and the outcome of interest.
+This implies that there are expected effects of treatment but that we need to do some more work to disentangle the natural direct effect (NDE) and natural indirect effects (NIE) of treatment on outcome.

 These quantities are represented using the potential outcomes notation as follows:

-- Let M(t) be the value of mediator under the treatment specification t.
+- Let $M(t)$ be the value of mediator under the treatment specification $t$.
-- Then Y(t, M(t)) is a "nested" potential outcome for our outcome variable Y dependent on realisation of M based on t.
+- Then $Y(t, M(t))$ is a "nested" potential outcome for our outcome variable Y dependent on realisation of $M$ based on $t$.
-- Distinguish t as a specific setting for the treatment variable in $\{ 0, 1\}$ from t* as an alternative setting.
+- Distinguish $t$ as a specific setting for the treatment variable in $\{ 0, 1\}$ from $t^{*}$ as an alternative setting.

 Now we define

-- __NDE:__ E[Y(t, M(t*)) - Y(t*, M(t*))]
+- __NDE:__ $E[Y(t, M(t^{*})) - Y(t^{*}, M(t^{*}))]$
     - Which is to say we're interested in the differences in the outcomes under different treatments, mediated by values for M under a specific treatment regime.
-- __NIE:__ E[(Y(t, M(t))) - Y(t, M(t*))]
+- __NIE:__ $E[(Y(t, M(t))) - Y(t, M(t^{*}))]$
     - Which amounts to the differences in the outcome Y due to differences in the treatment regimes which generated the mediation values M.
 - __TE__: NDE + NIE